Don't Pay For Shipping! We ship your order of $100+ for FREE within the contiguous USA!

 • Spray foam reduces thermal bypass.
 With traditional fiberglass insulation the fiberglass batt is installed between the purlin and the metal skin.
 At this connection point the fiberglass is compressed down to almost nothing.
 This allows what is called “thermal bypass” and causes the purlin to get cold which results in interior condensation.
 Spray foam insulation fixes this since the purlin is sprayed from the inside.

 Now think about this: would you agree a refrigerator in the shade will be easier to cool and be more efficient than one in the sun?
 The reason you agree to that statement illustrates the concept of radiant heat.
 Now, think of how much bigger a metal building is than a refrigerator and you can see how big of an impact insulation has on how much heat enters the building.
 In fact, when the sun is shining on a metal building it can easily have double the amount of heat entering compared to when a building is in the shade, or on a cloudy day.
-So, Ideally you want to combine spray foam insulation with a radiant barrier layer for maximum efficiency and comfort.
+So, ideally you want to combine spray foam insulation with a radiant barrier layer for maximum efficiency and comfort.

-What about buildings that you are not heating and cooling all the time, or just occasionally adding heat and cooling to?
-These are called non-conditioned or semi-conditioned buildings.
-Since you are not continuously heating and cooling, you really don’t build a refrigerator, you need something more like a light jacket just to take the edge off.
-This is exactly what BlueTex™ Insulation is designed for.
 Metal buildings that you will want the shade effect for, like garages, airplane hangars, workshops, storage facilities, etc. and buildings that need to control condensation, but don’t want to pay the high price of spray foam insulation, will benefit most from BlueTex™ foil foam products.

 What to Do About Condensation in Metal Buildings: Dry It Out?
 Or Eliminate It All Together?